madhav-madhusoodanan/BITS-Blockchain-dev-recruitment-tasks/README.md

 ## Introduction

-Your comprehensive examinations are coming up (and I do hope you are preparing well for them!) and your professor is preparing your question papers from a question bank. <br><br>
+Your comprehensive examinations are coming up (I do hope you are preparing well for them!) and your professor is preparing your question papers from a question bank. <br><br>
 But there is a twist.
-Each student that attends the examination must receive a different set of questions.
+Each student that attends the examination must receive a different set of questions, and your professor is lazy to create each question paper by hand.

 ## Problem statement
 Implement a smart contract integrated with a web app, that serves a different set of questions for each user that logs into the platform. <br>